miklevin/MikeLev.in/_posts/2025-04-04-colab-vs-local-jupyter.md

 ---

 # **Comparing Notebook Environments for AI-Assisted Python Data Analysis: A Guide for Beginners**

+> The above was the prompt for Google Deep Research, this is the final output of
+> the research.

 **1. Introduction: Embarking on Your Data Analysis Journey with the Right Tools**